Lab 3: Student Evaluations of Teaching

 This rich dataset allows us to investigate many of the biases in student evaluations of teaching that have been reported in the literature and to formulate new hypotheses.

 1. Load the appropriate R packages for your analysis.
+Hint: The ggplot2 package and the readr package can both be loaded with the tidyverse package.

 2. Load in the teacher_evals data.
 Hint: You should use the here() function from the here package!